This image was used to illustrate Swiss absinthe moving "from the shade to the light" when they were legalized in 2005.

 26. Taboo Genuine from Canada?
 Label details not yet visible on the TTB site, but if it's Taboo from Canada, it seems likely to be this Taboo.
 (Edit: yes, it is).
 Not yet launched in the USA.

 27. Pernod Aux Extraits de l'Absinthe: announced here for July 2008 launch.
 Reviews.
-See 86 below.
+Now withdrawn and replaced by 87 below.

 28. Djabel: the second Czech "absinth."
 Believed to have been discontinued in the USA.